Erudika/scoold/README.md

 Then a user with email `john@acme-corp.com` will be allowed to login (the identity provider is irrelevant), but user `bob@gmail.com` will be denied access.

-**PRO** In Scoold PRO this setting can also contain a comma-separated list of identity domains:
+**PRO** In Scoold Pro, this setting can also contain a comma-separated list of identity domains:
 ```ini
 scoold.approved_domains_for_signups = "acme-corp.com,gmail.com"
 ```